-Here is an example for a shoulder workout that takes 10 minutes.
+Here is a shoulder kettlebell workout that takes about 10 minutes.
 It’s good for beginners or a quick touch up workout for a little more advanced exercisers.
 Mind you, it’s not easy.
 You do one set of each of the three exercises after each other and only rest after that.
 This is tough but good for muscle growth, endurance and to save time.

 The rest period starts immediately after you put down the weight and stops when you have to do the first rep of the next set.
 That means grabbing the kettlebell and getting into position for the next set is done within the rest period.
 Set a timer for the rest period and stick to it.